 A young family visits the Louisiana State Capitol in Baton Rouge, Louisiana, July, 1948

-As a native of Louisiana, I grew up in Alexandria in Central Louisiana, and lived in north Louisiana for a period.
+As a native of Louisiana, I grew up in Central Louisiana, and lived in north Louisiana for a period.
 Later, I lived in the southern part of the state, in Baton Rouge, for 36 years.
 I still have strong connections with the people, and history, of Louisiana.

 I remain interested in the continued success and growth of the state, and hope that this site will spread the word about the good places, and people, of Louisiana!
 Come visit soon, tour the state, and enjoy its many interesting, fun and educational destinations.